92nd SFS hosts Tactical Response Team tryouts

-U.S. Air Force Senior Airman Coleton Wilson, 92nd Security Forces defender, practices room clearing procedures as part of Tactical Response Team tryouts at Fairchild Air Force Base, Washington, Dec.
+U.S. Air Force Airman First Class Andrew Sansburn, 92nd Security Forces Squadron defender, practices room clearing procedures during Tactical Response Team tryouts at Fairchild Air Force Base, Washington, Dec.
 5, 2025.
-The tryout consisted of multiple stress inducing exercises where Airmen were tested on their composure and ability to complete tasks such as clearing a building, challenging enemies and multiple physical fitness exercises.
-(U.S. Air Force photo by Airman 1st Class Megan Delaine)
+The tryouts consisted of multiple stress inducing exercises where Airmen were tested on their composure and ability to complete tasks such as clearing a building, challenging enemies and physical fitness drills.
+(U.S. Air Force photo by Airman 1st Class Gabriel Conley)

 |Date Taken: